Aadit3003/fst-noun-verb-sw-so/README.md

 The files are organized as follows
 * somali
-  * somali.xfst
+  * somali.xfst - The FOMA script with the Phonological Rules for Somali
-  * underlying-forms.txt
+  * underlying-forms.txt - The list of 135 underlying forms
-  * output-surface-forms.txt
+  * output-surface-forms.txt - The list of 135 surface forms of the Somali words (output of the FOMA script)
 * swahili
-  * swahili.lexc
+  * swahili.lexc - The LEXC FST for Swahili
-  * swahili.xfst
+  * swahili.xfst - The FOMA script with the Phonological Rules for Swahili
-  * lexical.txt
+  * lexical.txt - The lexical forms of 452 Swahili words (52 Nouns and 400 Verbs)
-  * morphemic.txt
+  * morphemic.txt - The morpheme (boundaries indicated) of these 452 Swahili words (output of the LEXC script)
-  * surface.txt
+  * surface.txt - The surface forms of the 452 Swahili words (output of the FOMA script)